US sheds most jobs in a decade, ending record hiring streak

 The job loss of 701,000 reported Friday by the government — the worst since the depths of the Great Recession in 2009 — is still just a small indication of what’s to come.
-For the April jobs report that will be released in early May, economists expect at least a record 20 million losses and an unemployment rate of around 15%, the highest since the 1930s.
+For the April jobs report that will be released in early May, economists expect as many as a record 20 million losses and an unemployment rate of around 15%, the highest since the 1930s.

-The extraordinary scale of the job cuts is inflicting far-reaching damage on the economies in the United States and abroad, which are widely believed to be sinking into severe recessions.
-As rising numbers of people lose jobs — or fear they will — consumer spending shrinks.
-That pullback in spending, which is the primary driver of the economy, intensifies pressure on any businesses that are still operating.
+The enormous magnitude of the job cuts is inflicting far-reaching damage on economies in the United States and abroad, which are widely believed to be sinking into severe recessions.
+As rising numbers of people lose jobs — or fear they will — consumer spending is shrinking.
+That pullback in spending, which is the primary driver of the economy, is intensifying pressure on those businesses that are still operating.

 The job losses during March were likely even larger than what was reported Friday because the government surveyed employers before the heaviest layoffs hit in the past two weeks.
 Nearly 10 million Americans applied for unemployment benefits in the final two weeks of March, far exceeding the figure for any corresponding period on record.

-The nearly full point increase in the unemployment rate from February to March was the sharpest monthly rise since 1975.
-Virus-induced shutdowns have forced widespread layoffs throughout the economy, from hotels, restaurants and movie theaters to auto factories, department stores and administrative offices.
+Brad Hershbein, senior economist at the Upjohn Institute for Employment Research, said that last month’s job loss likely reflected nervousness among businesses that had cut back on hiring even before the flood of layoffs.

 One sign of how painfully deep the job losses will likely prove to be: During its nearly decade-long hiring streak, the U.S. economy added 22.8 million jobs.
-Economists expect the April jobs report being released in early May to show that nearly all those jobs will have been lost.
+Economists expect the April jobs report being released in early May to show that all those jobs could have been lost.

 Lower-income service workers bore the brunt of the job cuts in March, with restaurants, hotels and casinos accounting for roughly two-thirds of the cuts — a loss of 459,000 jobs.
 Retailers shed 46,000.